SysLog Class

 Remarks

-The LocalPort property must be set before Syslog is activated (Active is set to True).
+The LocalPort property must be set before Syslog is activated.
 It instructs the class to bind to a specific port (or communication endpoint) in the local machine.

 LocalPort cannot be changed once the class is Active.
 Any attempt to set the LocalPort property when the class is Active will generate an error.